 As with storing wine, there are three key principles to bear in mind:

 So find somewhere in your house or flat that is a cool, dark place that will stay consistently around 15-20 degrees Celsius.
 A cupboard or pantry usually works best.
 Exposure to light can also damage bars, so bear that in mind as well.

 Chocolate is also amazing at picking up flavours from the stuff around it.
-This is one of the great things about cocoa that produces so much variety within Craft Chocolate, but it can cause problems when storing chocolate bars in cupboards (with spices and herbs, for example).
+This is one of the great things about cocoa that produces so much variety within craft chocolate, but it can cause problems when storing chocolate bars in cupboards (alongside spices and herbs, for example).
 Try to keep them in an airtight container to avoid these unwanted inclusions.

 And speaking of inclusions, the chocolate enthusiast might want to think twice about which bars are stored together – the last thing you want is for a delicately flavoured Peruvian dark to be affected by a bar with intense flavour inclusions.

 That’s why we created our Craft Chocolate Storage Pouches.
 These small pouches are specifically designed to store a bar or two at a time, can be fully sealed airtight, and are big enough to fit even our most generous bars.
 They can be used again and again, and they include a space on the side for you to keep track of previous bars – you might not want to store a creamy white chocolate bar in a pouch that was previously home to a smoked Papuan bar, for example!

 So with all that in mind, here’s a handy three-step guide for keeping your chocolate fresh:

 As we’ve said, storing bars in the fridge will cause them to re-temper and lose their ideal crystal structure.
 That’s why we tell our British customers to never store their bars in the fridge.
 It’s just not necessary.